Lactation

 Therapeutic ultrasound (TUS) can be performed by a trained physical therapist for “clogged ducts”, engorgement, and mastitis to reduce inflammation, edema, pain, and firmness.

 TUS emits non-painful sound waves 🌊 promoting healing and may facilitate milk let-down.
-With TUS most people see me for 1 session and have resolution of symptoms in under a week!
+With TUS most people see me for 1-3 sessions on consecutive days (daily until relief is achieved) and have resolution of symptoms in under a week!

 My physical therapy session goes as follows: